What Is an At-Fault Accident?

 The Bottom Line

 While accidents are unavoidable—and often the rising rates that accompany them—there are measures you can take to avoid causing an accident.
-Such tips would be to put your phone away while driving, avoiding the consumption of substances that may impair your ability to drive, and to obey all the legal and safety rules of the road—even if you do not agree with them.
+They include putting your phone away while driving, avoiding the consumption of substances that may impair your ability to drive, and obeying all the legal and safety rules of the road—even if you do not agree with them.